-(e) MAP funds shall only be expended on routine and ordinary operations and maintenance activities for supplies, personnel, or services as provided in (1)(e).
-No MAP funds shall be expended on purchases of capital equipment.
+(e) MAP funds shall be expended on routine and ordinary operations and maintenance activities for supplies, personnel, or services as provided in (1)(f).
+It is the policy of the Board to allow MAP funds to be expended on small tools and equipment capital purchases not to exceed \$1,000 for each site, provided the applicant provides sufficient maintenance that complies with expectations as established by the Board.

 (f) The Board requires that park maintenance expenditure records be available to the Board for inspection and audit upon request.
-The Board may establish certain operation and maintenance performance criteria such as use, seasons and/or level of site development.
+The Board may establish certain operation and maintenance expectations based on use, seasons and/or level of site development.

-(g) Restroom facilities at each site must be available and maintained for at least 3 months each calendar year during the active boating season.
+(g) Restroom facilities at each site must be available and maintained for a minimum of 3 months during peak season.

-(h) Only improved marine facilities are eligible for MAP.
-It is the policy of the Board that facilities located on bodies of water where motorboat use is prohibited or which are not ordinarily used by motorboats are not eligible for MAP.
+(h) Only motorized and mixed use facilities are eligible for MAP.
+It is the policy of the Board that facilities located on bodies of water where motorboat use is prohibited or which are principally non-motorized are not priorities and therefore not eligible for MAP.

 (i) The Board may require participants to report on the maintenance needs and activities performed.
-The report shall be in such form and detail as the Board may require. (j) If a participant's actual annual maintenance expenditures or budget for marine facility maintenance is less than the MAP allocation, the eligible participant shall promptly notify and reimburse the Board for the unexpended MAP funds.
-In such cases, the MAP allocation shall be limited to actual expenditures only.
+The report shall be in such form and detail as the Board may require.

+(j) If a participant's actual annual maintenance expenditures or budget for marine facility maintenance is less than the MAP allocation, a maximum of 10% of the total annual MAP allocation may be carried forward to the next fiscal year.
+All carry-forward amounts must be fully expended within that period.
+The participant shall reimburse the Board for any excess MAP funds not expended within the fiscal year.
 Failure to notify the Board may result in disqualification from the program.